I never in a million years thought I would leave Trello for Asana… but I did!! 🤯

 4. How DELIGHTFUL it was to have rainbows and little unicorns, phoenixes, and narwhales (oh my!!) shoot across my screen whenever I completed a task.
 There is nothing like surprising and delighting your users and this just makes doing the work and checking the tasks off as done… more FUN!!
 It’s like Asana is applauding me for all the work I’m doing!!
 As a words of affirmation girl, I LOVE that!!

 5. How HELPFUL it was to have completed tasks fade out.
 In Trello, you either have to archive completed tasks or move them to a completed section on each board.
 In Asana, completed tasks stay visible, but fade out, which makes the tasks you still have to do really stand out.
 My very visual brain absolutely loves this!!
-(I also love that you can CHOOSE to view just the incomplete tasks, only the completed tasks, or ALL of your tasks together at any given time and then choose the view you like best on a project-by-project basis and change it up anytime.
+(I also love that you can CHOOSE to filter and view just the incomplete tasks, only the completed tasks, or ALL of your tasks together at any given time; and then choose the view you like best on a project-by-project basis, and change it up anytime.
 This comes in super handy when you’re knee-deep in a big project with lots of tasks and moving parts!!)

 6. How LIMITLESS the free plan on Asana was.
 There are A LOT of (somewhat sneaky) limitations on the Trello free plan.
 While you CAN have unlimited cards, you can ONLY have 10 boards.
 (In Asana, you can have as many tasks and projects as you need/want on the free plan!!)
 You can also only install ONE power-up per board, which means you can’t have recurring tasks AND a calendar view on the same board without paying for Trello Premium.
-(In Asana, you can switch between board, list, and calendar view with the click of a button and make any task a recurring task in a flash!!)
+(In Asana, you can switch between board, list, and calendar view with the click of a button; and make any task a recurring task in a flash!!)
 And while Trello says you have unlimited storage on the free plan, the size of each file is limited to 10MB.
 (In Asana, there is no limit!!)
 I also noticed that, in Trello, you can only type so much into the card description.
 As an avid note-taker, I hit that limit many times over and had to resort to adding notes as comments and hated it.
 (In Asana, the limit does not exist!!)

 7. How GAME-CHANGING the Asana My Tasks view was.
 I live (like actually LIVE) in the monthly calendar view of the My Tasks tab because I can see EVERYTHING that’s happening in all of my projects all at once!!
 Every single task I’ve given a due date to and assigned to myself shows up in My Tasks in the color I’ve assigned to the project from which that task comes.
 Trello has NOTHING like this.
 Nothing.
 In fact, I had to create a board that laid out my week and manually input all of the things happening every single week.
 I don’t have to do that in Asana!! #hellotimeback (I love the My Tasks view SO MUCH that I actually have it set as my browser start page!!
 It’s completely changed my day-to-day planning and productivity!!)